Ephesians 5:21-22

 For you are all sons of God through faith in Christ Jesus.
 For all of you who were baptized into Christ have clothed yourselves with Christ.
 There is neither Jew nor Greek, there is neither slave nor free man, there is neither male nor female; for you are all one in Christ Jesus.
 And if you belong to Christ, then you are Abraham's offspring, heirs according to promise.
 (Gal 3:26-29) (Comment: Paul is clearly addressing the family of believers and setting forth in this context the spiritual equality of all who are one "in" Christ Jesus.)

-As to the Lord - A wife's submission to Christ her Lord should motivate this Spirit filled wife to acquiesce to the headship of her husband.
+And thus the order of submission is critical.
+(First) A wife's submission to Christ her Lord should motivate this Spirit filled wife to be willing to submit to the headship of her husband (which is aided if the husband is Spirit filled!).
 Family members who are right with the Lord will be right with each other.

 This clause also protects the wife so that her submission "as to the Lord" is within the bounds of what is in the will of the Lord.